Sebastien-Raguideau/strain_resolution_practical/README.md

 # Practical : Strain resolution

+Please connect using the option -Y.

+    ssh username@ip -Y

 ##  STRONG - Strain Resolution ON Graphs
 STRONG resolves strains on assembly graphs by resolving variants on core COGs using co-occurrence across multiple samples.